alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 For privacy reasons OpenID Providers may elect to not return values for some requested Claims.
 In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.

 During registration the Relying Party may request that the userinfo response is signed or encrypted in which the claims will be returned in a JWT and the content type will be set to application/jwt.
 If signed the userinfo Response will contain the iss and aud claims.
-The Relying Party should validate that the iss value matches OpenID provider's issuer identifier and the aud value contains the Relying Party client id.
+The Relying Party should validate that the iss value matches OpenID provider's issuer identifier and the aud value contains the Relying Party client id and should

 The Relying Party should authenticate the OpenID Provider either by checking the TLS certificate or by validating the signature of the JWT if provided.